thomatrixting/okendo_virtual_assistant/README.md

   ```

 - **Detail response:**
-  is the same that with the basic just that it will take a litle longer but it will generate better responses
+  is the same that with the basic just that it will take a little longer but it will generate better responses

   just with
   ```bash